 I am Professor Emeritus of Education at Stanford University.
 I was a high school social studies teacher (14 years), district superintendent (7 years) and university professor (20 years).
 I have published op-ed pieces, scholarly articles and books on classroom teaching, history of school reform, how policy gets translated into practice, and teacher and student use of technologies in K-12 and college.

-My most recent research projects have been a look at how I taught history 60 years ago in two high schools and how history is taught today in those same high schools–Teaching History Then and Now.
-In 2013, Inside the Black Box of Classroom Practice appeared.
-Jane David and I finished a second edition of Cutting through the Hype 2010.
+My most recent research projects have been a look at how I taught history 60 years ago in two high schools and how history is taught today in those same high schools–Teaching History Then and Now (2016).
+Inside the Black Box of Classroom Practice appeared in 2013.
+Jane David and I finished a second edition of Cutting through the Hype in 2010.

-In March 2018, my next study of Silicon Valley exemplary teachers who integrate technology into their daily lessons–The Path of a Butterfly or a Bullet: Integrating Technology in Classrooms--was published.
+A study of Silicon Valley exemplary teachers who integrated technology into their daily lessons–The Path of a Butterfly or a Bullet: Integrating Technology in Classrooms--was published in 2018.